List of Warriors characters: Alderheart

 Medicine cat of ThunderClan after Jayfeather.

 Twigbranch

 Warrior of ThunderClan, former warrior of SkyClan.
 Sister of Violetshine.

 The Broken Code

 The Broken Code series covers events in the story from Lost Stars to A Light in the Mist.
 It details the Clans trying to defeat Ashfur and his group of zombified spirit cats.

 Bristlefrost

 Warrior of ThunderClan.
 Played a major role in defeating Ashfur.
 Ultimately gave her life to defeat Ashfur, in such a way that her spirit was also killed.

 A Starless Clan

-The A Starless Clan series covers events in the story from River to an unpublished book.
+The A Starless Clan series covers events in the story from River to Star.
 It details the struggles that come with the Clans trying to rewrite the warrior code.

 Nightheart

 Warrior of ThunderClan and protagonist of the eighth arc.
 He is restless and uncomfortable with being related to Firestar, feeling pressured to live up to the great leader.

-He later moved to ShadowClan.
+Changing Skies

+The Changing Skies series covers events in the story from The Elders’ Quest to an unpublished book.
+It details the Clans’ struggles with Twolegs and a mysterious prophecy.

+Moonpaw

+Apprentice of ThunderClan and protagonist of the ninth arc.